This article contains best practices for enabling your managers with their engagement data and includes the following sections:

 You should follow the same process with each authority layer as you give them access to their data.

 Not all people leaders will be able to see their team's results.
-15Five always follows the Rule of 5 for engagement surveys, which states we only show results for groups that have with 5+ respondents.
+15Five always follows the Rule of 5 for engagement surveys, which states we only show results for groups that have 5+ respondents.
 While this may feel frustrating to some, this is for the protection of the employees and managers.

 As always, let us know if you have any other questions.
 We’re here to help.
 Email our Support Team at email@example.com.